-- 1. Rolling Meadows Library meetings and programs. - 2.
-Friends Of The Rolling Meadows Library meetings and programs. - 3.
-Rolling Meadows Library card holders age 18 or older and not-for-profit organizations located in Rolling Meadows with a Rolling Meadows Library cardholder age 18 or older to make the reservation and serve as the responsible party for the meeting. - 4.
-Not-for-profit organizations located outside Rolling Meadows with a Rolling Meadows Library cardholder age 18 or older to make the reservation and serve as the responsible party for the meeting.
+- 1. Rolling Meadows Library meetings and programs - 2.
+Friends of The Rolling Meadows Library meetings and programs - 3.
+Not-for-profit organizations located in Rolling Meadows\ - 4.
+Not-for-profit organizations located outside the city of Rolling Meadows\

+\A Rolling Meadows Library cardholder age 18+ must make the reservation and serve as the responsible party for the meeting